How To Replace Boat Throttle Control

 Installation Steps of boat Throttle

 The first step in installing a new throttle control is to establish a mounting location.
 The mounting location should be near the engine and easily accessible.
-Once you have determined the location, it’s time to attach the throttle control.
-To do this, simply attach the throttle control to the mounting location using the screws that came with it.
+You have determined the location, it’s time to attach the throttle control.
+Simply attach the throttle control to the mounting location using the screws that came with it.

 Gather Necessary Supplies

 Before you can begin the replacement process, you need to make sure you have the necessary supplies.
-First and foremost, you will need the new throttle control.
+You will need the new throttle control.
 These can be purchased at a local boating store, or online.
 You will also need basic tools such as a screwdriver and wrench.
 Depending on the model of your boat, you may also need other tools such as a soldering iron and pliers.

 Disconnect Wiring